Mandarin Immersion Education: Our Family's Experience

 Turns out, we’re not alone.
-In recent years demand for language immersion programs in this country has increased dramatically.
-Looking specifically at Mandarin, we learn that the first immersion school in the U.S. opened in San Francisco in 1981, but it wasn’t for another 10 years that the second program appeared (just across the bay, in Emeryville, Calif.).
+In recent years, demand for language immersion programs in this country has increased dramatically.
+Looking specifically at Mandarin, the first immersion school in the U.S. opened in San Francisco in 1981, but it wasn’t for another 10 years that the second program appeared (just across the Bay, in Emeryville).
 After that, a few more schools opened up here and there, but it wasn’t until 2007 that the frenzy began.
 As of 2013, there were 147 Mandarin immersion programs across the country.

 Exponential Growth of Mandarin Immersion in the U.S.

 Year One, Part I: The First Few Weeks